Casino Terms Lingo & Jargon at gamerisms

-Casino terms lingo and jargon, part 1 defines the language spoken by Casino Players worldwide whether land-based or online gambling.
-Part 2 continues the glossary and concludes with an article, The Language of Craps by professional gaming writer and expert, Frank Scoblete.
+Casino terms lingo and jargon defines the language spoken by Casino Players worldwide.
+Part 2 of this series continues the glossary of casino terminology.

-Casino players are about to learn the jargon of the casinos heard often at the tables, slots and sports books.
+Casino players are about to learn about casino jargon often heard at the tables, slots and sports books.

-Most of these terms have a long history and will surely add a unique quality to your next casino experience online at svenska casino
+Most of these casino terms have a long history and will surely add a unique quality to your next casino experience.
+These are general casino terms only.

 For players who want to explore their favorite games, there are 8 other casino gamerisms units at this site.

-Each of the glossaries presents gamerisms, rules, graphics and an introduction to include strategy tips.
+Each of the glossaries presents casino terms, rules, graphics and an introduction to include strategy tips.

 Casino Terms Lingo & Jargon: A-C